3p3r/puppeteer-command-server/README.md

 ## Distribution

-The project is coded in Typescript and compiled into native binaries using Nexe.
+The project is coded in Typescript and compiled into native binaries using PKG.

-When Nexe is used to compile the project, executables are generated for Windows, Linux, and MacOS operating systems.
+When PKG is used to compile the project, executables are generated for Windows, Linux, and MacOS operating systems.
 The Linux binary runs on WSL as well.

 After that, the executables are compressed and obfuscated to reduce size and